Medical cannabis is currently illegal in Kansas. Hence, no individual can get a medical marijuana card in the state.

 Kansas does not issue medical cannabis cards, as medical marijuana use remains prohibited within the state's boundaries.

 Kansas does not yet have a medical marijuana program under which its residents may be issued medical marijuana cards.
-However, if SB 135 is passed and signed into law, patients will be required to pay $50 for a medical marijuana card, while caregivers will be allowed to pay only $25 for caregiver cards.

 There are currently no licensed medical marijuana dispensaries in Kansas.
 The state prohibits the sale of cannabis for medical purposes.